Happy Birthday to the Great Smoky Mountains National Park!

 We love everything about the Smoky Mountains, including all of its visitors, but here’s a few of our favorite things about the Smokies.

-As you probably already know, the national park is absolutely free to visitors!
+As you probably already know, the national park has no entrance fee.
 In fact, it’s very slim that there will ever be an entrance fee because the legislature in the details of the deed for the park (dating back from the 1930s) states that there is not to be an entry fee.
+However, visitors who plan to park for more than 15 minutes will need to purchase a parking tag.
+Daily tags are only $5!

-Find out more details in our blog post: Why is there no Great Smoky Mountains National Park entrance fee?
+Find out more details in our blog post: Park It Forward: Great Smoky Mountains National Park Parking Fees Effective March 1.

 The Smoky Mountain black bears make every vacation worth it!